preethz2567/Task2-Brainwave/README.md

 ---

 ## Acknowledgments
 This project is a part of my internship with Brainwave Matrix Solutions.
-Special thanks to my mentors and team for their guidance and support.
+Special thanks to my mentors for their guidance and support.

 Thank you for exploring Stellar Crust!
 Enjoy the delicious treats.